Enthusiasm alone is not enough to turn a profit

 Looking the part is key to success

 Look professional.
 Get your business cards; have a business name; have a letterhead; get a website; show that you've got some substance about you.

-In terms of making the overtures to try to win business, have an attitude of understanding what the potential client might want instead of pushing yourself as a person that they should engage.
+In making the overtures to win business, have an attitude of understanding what a client might want instead of pushing yourself as a person that they should engage.

 Take two different coloured highlighter pens when you go to see a lawyer about a lease and ask them to highlight all of your rights and obligations in one colour and all the landlord's in another.
 You come away with a colour-coded document, which a lot of small businesses find to be a practical thing, because they can look at it and they've had it explained to them.